rnctechnology/cdhub/README.md

 passwordless SSH from Ambari-server node to all other nodes<br>

 ## Usage
+1, edit hosts.txt file base on your layout <br>
+2, setup SSH passwordless <br>
+   ./utils/setSSH -- setup passwordless SSH<br>
+3, run preCheckAll <br>
+   ./preCkeckAll -- prepare hosts for new installation<br> 4, create brand new hadoop cluster<br>
    ./hdp.sh   -- create new Hadoop Cluster (HDP 2.3)<br>

+for reinstall your cluster <br>
-./cleanup.sh  -- cleanup existing cluster and prepare hostsfor new installation<br>
+1, ./cleanup.sh  -- cleanup existing cluster and prepare hostsfor new installation<br>
-./preCkeckAll -- prepare hosts for new installation<br>
-./utils/setSSH -- setup passwordless SSH<br>
+2, ./hdp.sh <br>

 ## Configuration
  all default configuartion are in blueprint file.<br>